Longboat seeks court approval for neighborhood undergrounding financing | Longboat Key | Your Observer

-Legal validation protects the town from lawsuits in its projects to bury overhead wires in Longboat neighborhoods.
+Legal OK protects the town from lawsuits in its projects to bury overhead wires in Longboat neighborhoods.

-The bonds Longboat Key plans to use to finance its project to bury utility wires in Longboat Key neighborhoods face judicial review on Tuesday.
+The bonds Longboat Key plans to use to finance its project to bury utility wires in Longboat Key neighborhoods received legal approval from the 12th Judicial Circuit Court on Tuesday.

-The bond-validation hearing, scheduled for 9 a.m.
-Tuesday in courtroom 6A of the Sarasota County Judicial Center, is a chance for any member of the public to challenge the Key's legal authority to borrow more than $23 million, a sum to be repaid by townspeople by non ad valorem taxes.
+The bond-validation hearing offered any member of the public to a chance challenge the Key's legal authority to borrow more than $23 million, a sum to be repaid by residents through non-ad valorem taxes.

-A circuit court judge is scheduled to review the terms of repayment and validity of town approval by referendum for the debt, which any member of the public may challenge.
+A circuit court judge approved the terms of repayment and the validity of town approval by referendum for the debt as legally sound.
+This action protects the town from threat of lawsuit that could have the potential to stop the project after it's begun.

-Arguments for or against the proposal will be decided by their legal standing, not an appeal of policy decisions, said Chris Roe, an attorney with Bryant, Miller, Olive, bond council for the town.
+Chris Roe, the bond counsel for the town and attorney with Bryant, Miller, Olive, said it's not the job of the judge to weigh the policy decisions but rather focus on the legality of the endeavour.

 “The court's role isn’t to determine whether or not it's a good policy decision, or whether it should be funded in a different way,” Roe said.
 “The court’s role is a legal analysis for 'does the town have the legal foundation to do this.' ”

-The town “estimated [the cost of the project] conservatively” in its complaint seeking bond validation, Roe said.
-The project may cost less than expected.
+The town “estimated [the cost of the project] conservatively” in its application seeking bond validation, Roe said.
+The project may cost less than expected by the time it's complete.

 “Once the town has the judicial validation to issue the bonds, it can proceed full speed ahead,” Roe said of the project.
 “You want to know before you incur the bond indebtedness that you have the legal authority to do it.”